ray-project/ray/doc/source/rllib/rllib-env.rst

 .. code-block:: python

-    from ray.tune.registry import register_env
-    # import the pettingzoo environment
+    import gymnasium as gym
     from pettingzoo.butterfly import prison_v3

-    # import rllib pettingzoo interface
+    from ray.rllib.algorithms.ppo import PPOConfig
     from ray.rllib.env import PettingZooEnv

-    # define how to make the environment.
-This way takes an optional environment config, num_floors
-    env_creator = lambda config: prison_v3.env(num_floors=config.get("num_floors", 4))
-    # register that way to make the environment under an rllib name
+    # Register that way to make the environment under a gym ID.
-    register_env('prison', lambda config: PettingZooEnv(env_creator(config)))
+    gym.register("prison", lambda floors=4: PettingZooEnv(
+        prison_v3.env(num_floors=floors)
+    )
-    # now you can use `prison` as an environment
+    # Now you can use `prison` as an environment.
-    # you can pass arguments to the environment creator with the env_config option in the config
+    # You can pass kwargs to the environment creator with the kwargs option in the config.
-    config['env_config'] = {"num_floors": 5}
+    config = PPOConfig().environment("prison", kwargs={"floors": 10})

 A more complete example is here: `rllib_pistonball.py <https://github.com/Farama-Foundation/PettingZoo/blob/master/tutorials/Ray/rllib_pistonball.py>`__